Giada De Laurentiis: Early life

-Giada Pamela De Benedetti was born on August 22, 1970, in Rome, Italy, the eldest child of actress Veronica De Laurentiis and her first husband, actor-producer Alex De Benedetti.
-De Benedetti was a close associate of Giada's maternal grandfather, film producer Dino De Laurentiis.
+De Laurentiis was born on August 22, 1970, in Rome, Italy.
+The eldest child of actress Veronica De Laurentiis and her first husband, actor-producer Alex De Benedetti.
+Alex De Benedetti was a close associate of Giada's maternal grandfather, film producer Dino De Laurentiis.
 As a child, Giada often found herself in the family's kitchen and spent a great deal of time at her grandfather's restaurant, DDL Foodshow.
 Her parents were married in February 1970 but were later divorced.
 After her parents' divorce, Giada and her siblings moved to Southern California, where they took their mother's surname.
 After graduating from Marymount High School in Los Angeles, De Laurentiis attended the University of California, Los Angeles, earning her bachelor's degree in social anthropology in 1996.